Shoeb-Shaikh07/KK-EcommerceApp/README.md

 # Introduction

-This repository contains an e-commerce app code that is designed for DevOps beginners who want to practice specifically with CI/CD.
+This repository contains an e-commerce app code that is designed for DevOps beginners who want to practice with CI/CD or any other tool.
 Credits: KodeKloud.

-If you're putting(deployment target) it on virtual machines, whether it's a server in your office or creating one in the cloud, just follow these steps.
-Else jump to the Azure App Service part.
+If you're putting(deployment target) it on virtual machines, whether it's a server in your office or creating one in the cloud, just run the below bash script.
+Else can try Azure App Service with Azure Pipelines.

 Here's how to deploy it on CentOS systems: